Robust Pose Transfer with Dynamic Details using Neural Video Rendering: Related Work

 \section{Related Work}

 Video-based human motion transfer has been extensively studied over the recent decades due to its ability for fast video content production.
-The early approaches accomplished this task by manipulating existing video footage, e.g. Video Rewrite~\cite{video_rewrite}.
-Benefiting from the rapid development of deep learning especially Generative Adversarial Networks (GANs) and their variants~\cite{cGAN,cycleGAN2017,discoGAN}, GAN-based methods are becoming increasingly popular. \yt{Meanwhile, the neural rendering approach also rises up~\cite{thiesDeferred2019, dynamic_texture, TNA, lombardiDeep2018, liuNeural2019} and learnable components are introduced to classical rendering pipeline}.
-Here we summarize major advances for human pose transfer, namely techniques based on image-to-image translation, and those using neural rendering.
-Finally, we overview methods dedicated to video synthesis.
+The early approaches accomplished this task by manipulating existing video footage, e.g., Video Rewrite~\cite{video_rewrite}. \ytt{Benefiting from the rapid development of deep learning, both Generative Adversarial Networks (GANs)~\cite{cGAN,cycleGAN2017,discoGAN} and neural rendering techniques~\cite{thiesDeferred2019, dynamic_texture, TNA, lombardiDeep2018, liuNeural2019} are applied to the motion transfer task.} \ytt{Here we summarize major advances in the two branches of research, followed by an overview of the methods dedicated to video synthesis.}

-{\bf Image-to-image Translation.} Image-to-image translation was proposed in Pix2pix~\cite{pix2pix}, in which a conditional GAN with a U-net architecture~\cite{unet} is used to transfer an image from one domain to another by training with paired data.
-In addition, Pix2pixHD~\cite{pix2pixHD} introduced a multi-scale generator, so that it could synthesize high-resolution photo-realistic images.
-Such \YL{architectures} and training methods were widely adopted in several follow-up methods, some of which~\cite{everybody, vid2vid} \YL{aim} to translate pose labels to human images with visually pleasing results.
-However, such fully-supervised learning can easily cause overfitting, leading to poor results when the desired poses are quite different from the training set.
+{\bf Image-translation based Approaches.} \ytt{ Image-to-image translation was proposed in Pix2pix~\cite{pix2pix}, where a conditional GAN with a U-net architecture~\cite{unet} was used to transfer an image from one domain to another.
+Pix2pixHD~\cite{pix2pixHD} introduced a multi-scale generator to the Pix2pix pipeline for high-resolution image synthesis.
+Such architectures and training methods were applied to the video-based pose transfer task and achieve visually pleasing results~\cite{everybody, vid2vid}.
+However, the fully-supervised learning can easily cause overfitting, leading to poor results when the desired poses are quite different from the training set.
+There are also other approaches with elaborately-designed pipelines based on the image translation architecture for more general pose-guided person image synthesis, e.g.,~\cite{PG, Dense_Intrinsic_Appearance_Flow, Deep_Motion_Transfer,First_Order_Motion_Model, LWGAN, posewarp, densepose_transfer, Siarohin2018DeformableGF,Esser2018AVU, Ma2018DisentangledPI}.
+Esser \etal~\cite{Esser2018AVU} decoupled the appearance from the shape-guided image synthesis network, enriching the control over the image-translation network. \cite{Dense_Intrinsic_Appearance_Flow, Deep_Motion_Transfer,First_Order_Motion_Model, LWGAN, Siarohin2018DeformableGF} assisted the pose-guided generation with delicate warping strategies on images or feature maps.
+However, these methods focus on the synthesis of general human images with low resolution, while ours aims to generate high-fidelity person-specific video. }